CenturionLC/Malaria-analysis/README.md

 ## Getting started

-To get started with this project, clone the repository and download the dataset from the link above.
+To get started with this project, clone the repository and download the datasets from the link above.

 Please move each .rar from the dataset into a folder named datasets in the root directory of the project.